rjurado01/rails_jwt_auth/README.md

 ### Invitations

-Invitations api is provided by RailsJwtAuth::InvitationsController.
+Invitations api is provided by `RailsJwtAuth::InvitationsController`.

 1. Create an invitation and send email: